zen-xu/ghostty/README.md

 crash report directly in the terminal.

 If Ghostty crashed, you can help the project by attaching the crash report to a GitHub issue.

+> [!WARNING]
+>
-The crash report doesn't contain any purposefully sensitive information, but it may contain paths to files on your system, information about your OS, or other details you may not want to share.
+> The crash report can contain sensitive information.
+The report may contain
+> file paths (such as for stack traces), environment variables when Ghostty
+> was launched, and other information.
+Please review the crash report before
-If you are concerned about this, you're welcome to transfer the crash report privately to me.
+> sharing it.
+We are working to improve the crash report system to scrub
+> some of this information.
+For example, we have no interest in environment
+> variables at all but [Breakpad](https://chromium.googlesource.com/breakpad/breakpad)
+> automatically includes them.

 ## Developing Ghostty